 Are you a spammer?

-Although the following may not be the typical profile of these kind of services, I think spammers would love such VPN country list solutions.
+Although the following may not be the typical profile of this kind of services, I think spammers would love such VPN country list solutions.
 Why is that?
 It is widely known that by doing their activities, spammers will need to use different IP addresses, though pretending that the same message does not originate from the same computer.

-So let’s consider a forum poster spammer for example: he can post one message to a forum post, switch to another IP address and use another profile, then repost another message on the same post, and so on and so on.
+So let’s consider a forum poster spammer, for example, he can post one message to a forum post, switch to another IP address and use another profile, then repost another message on the same post, and so on and so on.
 As you can see, having thousands of IP addresses available can come handy for this type of profile.